Ali-izadi-97/Multi-threading/README.txt

 		Reads from and writes to other variables cannot be reordered to occur before a read of a volatile variable, if the reads / writes originally occurred after the read of the volatile variable.
 Notice that it is possible for reads of other variables that occur before the read of a volatile variable can be reordered to occur after the read of the volatile.
 Just not the other way around.
 From before to after is allowed, but from after to before is not allowed.

+	Java ThreadLocal
+	————————————————

+	The ThreadLocal class in Java enables you to create variables that can only be read and written by the same thread.
+Thus, even if two threads are executing the same code, and the code has a reference to a ThreadLocal variable, then the two threads cannot see each other's ThreadLocal variables.